basisproject/paper/regional-socialism.md

 The idea of worker-owned production is itself a contentious idea in socialism.
 In market socialism, workers own their co-ops and compete against each other in a capitalist manner.
 In state socialism, the state owns the means of production and hires the workers to execute its will.
 In other forms of socialism, workers form guilds or unions and decide what to produce collectively.

-I will outline a system where enterprises are community-owned and operated by the workers and operate in a mostly-decentralized manner that uses prices as an economic feedback system while not allowing capital hoarding.
+I will outline a system where enterprises are community-owned, operated by the workers, and operate in a mostly-decentralized manner that uses prices as an economic feedback system while not allowing capital hoarding.

 ## Production and markets

 Many socialists are afraid of the term "market."
-It's usually used in conjunction with capitalism, and as such is a trigger-word for those who support Marxian ideas.
+It's usually used in conjunction with capitalism.
 However, a market doesn't necessarily mean the exploitation of workers, and it's an idea that's almost completely glossed over in socialist literature.

 A market is a method and means of exchanging goods and services.
 In the case of socialism, the workers may own the means of production (for whatever nebulous definition various theories provide), but how are they to exchange their goods and services to other workers or consumers?

 They do it via markets.
+Even a centrally planned economy is still a market, but the parameters of the market are tightly controlled by a small board of people (whether democratically elected or not).

-Socialism doesn't provide a model for working markets, though, and so various socialist factions are left to define this themselves, some of them based only on such loose concepts as "workers and consumers will form organizations and decide what to produce" or "we can't know how it will all function until the workers seize the means of production!" (what a grand way to form a new model of society...what could go wrong?).
-You may condemn this as a straw man argument, however I have come across many who think like this.
+Socialism doesn't provide a model for working markets, though, and so various socialist factions are left to define this themselves, some of them based only on such loose concepts as "workers and consumers will form organizations and decide what to produce" or "the economy will be planned democratically."
+The theories are endlessly vague.

 There has to be a way, however, to decide who builds what, and how it is distributed.
 To some, this involves large unions and interest groups deciding through spokespeople or democratically-elected leadership.
 To others, it means a supercomputer that tells every person exactly where they should be and exactly what they should be doing.
 Or perhaps a capitalist market with worker-owned co-ops.

-I will define a working market system that neither requires top-down central planning, nor allows exploitation of the workers, all while still allowing entrepreneurship and innovation.
+I will define a working market system that neither requires top-down central planning, nor allows exploitation of the workers, all while still allowing entrepreneurship, competition, and innovation.

 ## Attaining socialism